lczupryn/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 ...
 ```

-The file referenced can be included in the application docker image (via src/test/configurations/substitutions.txt),
+The file referenced can be included in the application docker image (from src/test/configurations/substitutions.txt),
 or supplied via a Kubernetes ConfigMap :

 ```yaml